 Mercury, even in the smallest amounts, can cause serious damage to your nervous system, your digestive and immune systems, and on your lungs, kidneys, and eyes.
 And mercury and other heavy metals are a huge threat to the development of children in utero.

 Be mindful of eating too much tuna, shark, halibut, and other top-of-the-food-chain fish.
 Instead, go for low-mercury seafood like salmon, cod, anchovies, sardines, shrimp, and tilapia.Shop Now!

 Mercury is highly fat-soluble.
 Almost all of it ends up in the fat cells and organs of fish.

 Marine collagen comes from fish skin and scales.
 There’s hardly any fat in it to begin with, and whatever fat there is comes out during processing.
 The result is pure protein, without the mercury attached.

 How We Test Our Marine Collagen for Purity

 At Natural Force, we hold quality above all else.
 That may sound like a marketing gimmick, but it’s not.
-We have a third party test our marine collagen to make sure it’s free of toxins and other junk, including mercury.
+Our marine collagen is made from sustainably, wild caught cod and we have a third party test it to ensure it’s free of toxins and other junk, including mercury.

 Don’t take our word for it - have a look for yourself.
 Here’s the purity test for a recent batch of our marine collagen.
 You’ll find that everything (mercury included) goes well beyond safe levels.